 Also, Steam engines are classified by exhaust of steam as,

 01) Condensing Engines, Where exhaust steam passes into a condenser at a lower pressure than an atmosphere.

-02) Non-Condensing Engines, where exhaust steam passes directly to the atmosphere.
+02) Non-Condensing Engines, where exhaust steam passes directly into the atmosphere.

 Classification according to the governing method employed as,